brunomaga/brunomaga.github.io/_posts/2017-11-01-Unsupervised-Learning.md

 - forces the clusters to be spherical, but sometimes it is desirable to have elliptical clusters;
 - each element can only belong to a cluster, but this may not always be a good choice;

-Both problems are fixed with Gaussian [Mixture Models](https://en.wikipedia.org/wiki/Mixture_model). a mixture model corresponds to the mixture distribution that represents the probability distribution of observations in the overall population.
+Both problems can be fixed with Gaussian [Mixture Models](https://en.wikipedia.org/wiki/Mixture_model).
+A mixture model corresponds to the mixture distribution that represents the probability distribution of observations in the overall population.

 <div class="alert alert-warning" role="alert">
-I will omit the details as I plan to create a separate post on the topic of Mixture Models.
+I'll ommit the details on the topic of Gaussian Mixed models and try to write a post in the near future.
 </div>

-[comment]: <>
-[comment]: <> TODO: lectures weeks 8 and 9 in PCML

 ### Self-Organizing Maps and Kohonen Maps